Welcome to today's edition of the Rush 24-7 podcast.

 What is this?

-They've an uncooperative witness to the American people on national television.
+An uncooperative witness to the American people on national television.

 Unbelievable.

-I mean, that's that's that's where we've got now you gotta hear this.
+I mean, that's where we've gotten.

-She's the editor of the Nation magazine, and I'm telling you folks, she looked like she was sucking a lemon on this whole show.
+And I'm telling you, folks, she looked like she was sucking a lemon on this whole show.

 Yeah, just puckered up.

-Just you know what you look like when you're sucking on a lemon if you would do it.
+You know what you look like when you're sucking on a lemon if you would do it.

-So Matthews says, Katrina, do you buy the argument that the vice president knowingly kept under the carpet the knowledge he gained of from a trip to Africa by Joe Wilson, disproving the case that there was a deal by Saddam to buy nuclear weapons from Niger, and that was not disproven, by the way.
+So Matthew says, Katrina, do you buy the argument that the vice president knowingly kept under the carpet the knowledge he gained from a trip to Africa by Joe Wilson, disproving the case that there was a deal by Sodom to buy nuclear weapons from Najera?

-But here's Vanden Hoovel's reply.
+But here's Vandenhoevel's reply.

-Can't connect the dots to Al Qaeda, can't connect the dots to anything.
+Can't connect the dots to Al-Qaeda, can't connect the dots to anything.

-So Matthew says, Well, did you believe that Bill Clinton, you think Bill Clinton should have been kicked out of office for perjury and obstruction?
+So Matthew says, well, did you believe that Bill Clinton, you think Bill Clinton should have been kicked out of office for perjury and obstruction?

 No, I don't.